theholy7/cytora-proj/README.md

 Don't forget to get a googlemaps API key with access to the Geocoding API

-Run the code with `python cytora-npl-extraction.py -f path/to/jsonfile -k google_api_key`
+Run the code with `python cytora-npl-extraction.py -f path/to/jsonfile -k google_api_key` Run the code with `python cytora-npl-extraction.py -d path/to/jsonfolder -k google_api_key` to go through multiple files

 ## TODO
 1. Tests